[sgmb id=”2″]

 I owe my soul to the company store”

-But the re-appearance of the pay-day loan offered by an employer is another step backwards in a work environment which has idolized wage stagnation and worker insecurity.
+However, the re-appearance of the pay-day loan offered by an employer is another step backward in a work environment that has idolized wage stagnation and worker insecurity.